- Open market operations

 - Minimum reserves

-- Monetary policy instruments
+- Current settings of main monetary policy instruments

 Open market operations are used for steering interest rates in the economy.
 Open market operations are mostly executed in the form of repo operations (based on a general agreement on trading on the financial market).
 With regard to their aim and regularity, the CNB's open market operations can be divided into the following categories: